adamgunther1/checks-for-understanding/module-2/backend/week_two.md

 What are some methods you can call on `Team`?
 If these methods aren't defined in the class, how do you have access to them?

+Team.all, Team.all.count .
+Active Record provides lots of methods that are inherited from the ActiveRecord::Base and you can create others in the model for team.rb

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?

+Team.find(4)

+Owner.find(Team.find(4).owner_id)

 4. Assume that you added a line to your `Team` class as follows: